AmirhosseinOlyaei/flamingo-react-todo/README.md

 Special thanks and a shout out to the following individuals and organizations:

 - [Code the Dream](https://www.codethedream.org/) for their exceptional coding school, providing valuable learning resources and support.
-- [FontAwesome](https://fontawesome.com/) for the icons used in this project.
 - Hat tip to anyone whose code was used.

 ## Contact